Until the day I die

-One day when I was first starting to experience the feeling of area burn-out, I was prompted with this question, “How would you feel if God were to leave you in this area for the rest of your mission?"
+One day as I daydreamed of my next area, I was prompted with this question: "How would you react if God were to leave you in this area for the rest of your mission?"

 I desire to dwell among this people for a time; yea, and perhaps until the day I die.

-The Lord encouraged the Saints in this dispensation to develop that Ammon level of long-term thinking.
-When the homeless Saints of the Colesville branch arrived in Kirtland, they were temporarily placed on a few acres of the Leman Copley farm.
-Their stay would be a short one (only a few weeks, it turned out), but even though the Lord promised them they would stay there only "for a little season,” He nevertheless commanded them to "act upon this land as for years, and it shall turn unto them for their good" (D&C 51:16-17).
+The Lord encouraged Church members in this dispensation to develop that Ammon level of long-term thinking.
+When the homeless Saints of the Colesville branch arrived in Kirtland, they settled on a few acres of the Leman Copley farm.
+Even though the Lord promised them they would stay there only "for a little season" (only a few weeks, it turned out), He nevertheless commanded them to "act upon this land as for years, and it shall turn unto them for their good" (D&C 51:16-17).

-I was still pretty green in that second area on my mission.
-But that day in that area changed my mission.
-I had a lot of hard areas after that one.
-Areas where the Bishop and the members avoided us because of the irresponsible actions of previous missionaries.
-Small areas where I was knocking the same doors every 3 weeks.
-Even an area where the Bishop told one of our investigators not to get baptized and rebuked our ward mission leader for being too zealous because he was inviting members to bring their friends to Church.
+I had a decent number of hard areas after that first burn-out.
+Areas poisoned by the irresponsibility of previous missionaries.
+Tiny areas where we knocked the same door every 3 weeks.
+Even an area where the Bishop told our investigator not to get baptized and rebuked the ward mission leader for inviting members to bring their friends to Church.

-But through all of this, I remembered Ammon.
-And I remembered the experience I had early in my mission.
-So I tried to go into each area with a heart willing to “dwell among this people… until the day I die.”
-I tried to “act upon [each area] as for years.”
-I tried to avoid thoughts like “I’ll be gone in a few weeks, so it doesn’t matter” or “this isn’t worth the effort since I won’t even be here to see it through.”
-I've tried to carry that long-term attitude with me throughout the various wards and callings I've occupied since my mission, and it continues to impact my life.
-That doesn't mean I've fallen in love with every single calling I've held (Scouting, cough, cough), but it has given me the ability to love those I serve even more.
+When I encoutered such thoughts, I tried to remember the example of Ammon and the Colesville Saints.
+I tried to develop a heart willing to "act upon this [area] as for years" and "dwell among this people… until the day I die."
+I've tried to carry that long-term attitude with me throughout the various wards and callings I've occupied since my mission, and it continues to impact my life today.
+That doesn't mean I've fallen in love with every single calling I've held (sorry Cub Scouts), but it has given me the ability to love those I serve even more.
 And that's made all the difference.